Medicare (United States): Politicized payment

 Bruce Vladeck, director of the Health Care Financing Administration in the Clinton administration, has argued that lobbyists have changed the Medicare program "from one that provides a legal entitlement to beneficiaries to one that provides a de facto political entitlement to providers."

 Quality of beneficiary services

-A 2001 study by the Government Accountability Office evaluated the quality of responses given by Medicare contractor customer service representatives to provider (physician) questions.
-The evaluators assembled a list of questions, which they asked during a random sampling of calls to Medicare contractors.
+A 2001 study by the Government Accountability Office evaluated the quality of responses given by Medicare administrative contractor (MAC) and unified program integrity contractor (UPIC) customer service representatives to provider (physician) questions.
+The evaluators assembled a list of questions, which they asked during a random sampling of calls to MACs.
 The rate of complete, accurate information provided by Medicare customer service representatives was 15%.
-Since then, steps have been taken to improve the quality of customer service given by Medicare contractors, specifically the 1-800-MEDICARE contractor.
-As a result, 1-800-MEDICARE customer service representatives (CSR) have seen an increase in training, quality assurance monitoring has significantly increased, and a customer satisfaction survey is offered to random callers.
+Since then, steps have been taken to improve the quality of customer service given by MACs, specifically the contractor.
+As a result, customer service representatives (CSR) have seen an increase in training, quality assurance monitoring has significantly increased, and a customer satisfaction survey is offered to random callers.